On this page, you can learn how to set up and troubleshoot your computer's internal and external video devices using Skype for Business.

 For the best results during a Skype for Business video call, set up and test your camera before you use it.
 You need a camera to make a video call or share your video in a meeting, but you don’t need one to receive a video call or see other people’s videos.

-In the Skype for Business main window, go to Tools > Video Device settings.
+In the Skype for Business main window, click on the gear icon > Video Device.
 You’ll see what your camera sees in the window.

 If you have more than one camera and want to switch, select it from the drop-down list.

 For advanced settings like color balance, contrast, brightness, and black-and-white mode, click the Camera Settings button.

 If Skype for Business doesn’t detect a camera, you don’t see yourself, or if you see the message "We didn't detect a camera," then:

 Make sure the camera is connected and follow the instructions that came with the device to install it.

 Check to see if another program on your computer is using the camera.
 If so, close that program and try again.

 If you have a built-in camera, but Skype for Business doesn’t detect it, check to make sure it’s not disabled on your computer.
 Contact your technical support for help, or go to Windows Device Manager to check the status of the camera.
 Here's how: